Supernova-projects/TruckLoadingSoftwareBenchmarks/README.md

 #### Cons
 - A fair amount of effort in order to optimize performance.
 - Additional development time needed in order to "translate" the Java codebase.
+- A mechanism to test the output of both solutions would need to be implemented, in order to ensure the correct execution of the C# port.

 ### Java Pros and cons
 #### Pros